S3-working-group/s3-practical-guide/content/src/co-creation-and-evolution/describe-organizational-drivers.md

 ### 2. Effect

-> _“...it’s not possible to quickly grab a coffee and get right back to work.”_
+> _"...it's not possible to quickly grab a coffee and get right back to work."_

 Explain the effect of this situation on the organization: